EXP-code/EXP-docs/intro/install.rst

 *gcc/g++/gfortran* by default.

 However, we have tested both the Intel and LLVM suites as well at various time.
-We have had difficulty with *Intel One* but most of the issues were missing packages and should be fixed by compiling the missing packages and libraries.
+We have had difficulty with the newer *Intel oneAPI* release but most of the issues were incompatibilities or missing packages and should be fixable by compiling the missing packages and libraries.

 The most recent versions of *clang* use a C++ standard library ABI that is incompatible with the GNU `libstdc++` ABI.
 EXP uses the HDF5